New Support for the Perceptual Activity

 Both Brandt & Stark (1997) and Laeng & Teodorescu (2002) used rather simple visual stimuli in their experiments, which thus, presumably, gave rise to rather simple mental images.
 However, very similar results have now been found using more complex and "naturalistic" stimuli.
 Johansson, Holsanova, & Holmqvist (2005, 2006) used either a picture of a visual scene or a verbal description of a relatively complex visual scene as stimuli, and recorded their subjects' eye movements both as they encoded the stimulus, and as they recalled the scene from memory (by verbally describing it - they were not explicitly asked to recall it as a mental image).
 As in the earlier experiments, the scanpath patterns in the recall phase were measurably similar to those recorded during encoding (presumably the subjects who heard a verbal description were forming an image as they heard it).

-Other recent studies, by Demarais & Cohen (1998) and by Spivey and his collaborators (Spivey et al., 2000; Spivey & Geng 2001), also provide evidence that eye movement patterns during imagery reflect the spatial structures even of complex, naturalistic mental images.
+Other recent studies, by Demarais & Cohen (1998), by Spivey and his collaborators (Spivey et al., 2000; Spivey & Geng 2001), and by Gbadamosi & Zangemeister (2001), also provide evidence that eye movement patterns during imagery reflect the spatial structures even of complex, naturalistic mental images.

 The imagery in these experiments was generated in response to verbal descriptions of naturalistic scenes, and must surely have been relatively complex and detailed.
 Demarais & Cohen (1998) studied eye movements made whilst subjects solved transitive inference ("n-term series") reasoning problems involving such tasks as the following (concerning an arrangement of items on imaginary kitchen shelves): "A jar of pickles is below a box of tea bags; the jar of pickles is above a can of coffee; where's the can of coffee?"
 (Demarais & Cohen, 1998 p.
 231).
 The subjects were not explicitly told to generate imagery, but it is well known that most subjects report spontaneously generating and using visual images in thinking about problems of this type (Huttenlocher, 1968; Shaver, Pierson, & Lang 1974; Sternberg, 1980; Nyíri, 2001).
 Demarais & Cohen found that, with problems such as the one quoted, subjects (who were not aware that their eye movements were being recorded) made significantly more up and down eye movements than they did during otherwise similar control tasks that did not involve linearly arrayed items.
 When solving similar problems in which the items were described as arrayed in a horizontal rather than a vertical line, the subjects made more side to side eye movements than when doing control tasks.
 Clearly (modulo assumptions about what aspects of perceptual testing get suppressed during imagery) this result is just what PA theory would predict would happen during the experiencing of such images.